Silver Alert issued for missing Yalobusha County man

 COFFEEVILLE, Miss.
 (WJTV) – The Mississippi Bureau of Investigation has issued a Silver Alert for 77-year-old Eardth Franklin Samples of Coffeeville in Yalobusha County.

-He is described as a white male, five feet nine inches tall, weighing 230 pounds, with gray hair and brown eyes.
+He is described as five feet nine inches tall, weighing 230 pounds, with gray hair and brown eyes.

 He was last seen Friday, September 17, at about 9:00 am in the 100 block of Morrison Street in Yalobusha County.